kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Library Dependency and Packaging

-The `scheduling.k8s.io/v1alpha3` building-block types live in the API staging repo (`k8s.io/api/scheduling/v1alpha3`).
-The `workloadbuilder` library lives separately in `k8s.io/component-helpers`, so it can be vendored by both in-tree controllers and out-of-tree controllers.
-The Job controller consumes its `NewBuilder`/`BuildWorkload`, `WorkloadItem`, `WorkloadInput`, and `Validate`/`NewBuilderFromExistingWorkload` entrypoints.
-If the library API shifts before it stabilizes, the Job integration tracks those changes through the shared dependency rather than maintaining its own copy.
+The building-block types live in the API staging repo (`k8s.io/api/scheduling/v1`).
+The `workloadbuilder` library lives separately in `k8s.io/component-helpers/scheduling/schedulingv1/workloadbuilder`, so it can be vendored by both in-tree and out-of-tree controllers.
+The Job controller consumes these entrypoints:

+- `NewBuilder(root *WorkloadItem, opts BuildOptions)` and `(*Builder).BuildWorkload()` to compile
+  the `Workload` from `spec.scheduling`
+- `NewBuilderFromExistingWorkload(workload, opts)` to recompile against a persisted `Workload` (elastic resize, delegated `PodGroup`, resume after suspend)
+- `(*Builder).NewPodGroup(podGroupName, templateName)` to instantiate the runtime `PodGroup` from a template
+- `(*Builder).Validate(ctx, ValidationInput)` from API validation

+If the library API shifts, the Job integration tracks those changes through the shared dependency rather than maintaining its own copy.

 #### Building the Logical Tree and Compiling the `Workload`